-Not only is that really embarrassing for you when you do remember (do you send a belated card, just apologise, or just try not to mention it at all….), but it can also be very hurtful for the person who has been forgotten – they will get an unfair sense that you don’t care.
+Not only is that really embarrassing for you when you do remember (do you send a belated card, just apologise, or just try not to mention it at all?…), but it can also be very hurtful for the person who’s been forgotten.

-I’d much rather be the one who can be relied on to remember, even when life gets busy!
+I’d much rather be the one who can be relied on to remember, even when life gets busy.

-It’s not anything really special that I do – its just that I truly believe that its worth making the effort to make those I love feel special on their special day.
+It’s not anything really special that I do – it’s just that I truly believe that it’s worth making the effort to make those I love feel special on their special day.

-Its a priority for me.
+It’s a priority for me.